phuchoang2603/sis-arxiv-vad-papers/content/papers/Liu_Generating_Anomalies_for_Video_Anomaly_Detection_With_Prompt-Based_Feature_Mapping_CVPR_2023_paper/index.md

 categories:
 - Hybrid
 github_link:
-description: The paper proposes a prompt-based feature mapping framework (PFMF) to generate unseen anomalies with unbounded types and narrow the scene gap for video anomaly detection, outperforming state-of-the-art methods on multiple datasets.
+summary: The paper proposes a prompt-based feature mapping framework (PFMF) to generate unseen anomalies with unbounded types and narrow the scene gap for video anomaly detection, outperforming state-of-the-art methods on multiple datasets.